Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/getting-connected/index.en.md

 After authentication, the display should look like this:
 ![02-01-rhoai-front-page](02-01-rhoai-front-page.png)

-If you’ve made it this far, congratulations!
+If you've made it this far, congratulations!
 You are now successfully logged in to the OpenShift AI dashboard.